cert-manager/cert-manager/design/acme-orders-challenges-crd.md

 * presenting challenges using a configured solver (i.e. a dns01 provider, or by creating resources in order to solve http01 challenges).

-* performing the 'self-check' to ensure the challenge record has propegated
+* performing the 'self-check' to ensure the challenge record has propagated

 * 'accepting' the authorization once the self check is passing.